Introduction

 Preview

 Newton provides an OpenGL view to preview the result of the simulation.
 The view handles mouse and keyboard events.
 For instance, you can zoom and pan in the view, or select and move bodies in the scene.
-A contextual menu also provides some common operations (accessible from both the preview and the body list).
+A contextual menu also provides some common operations (accessible from both the preview and the body table).

 Preview Options